 Step 1: Submit Your Free Application

-Step 2: Submit Your Transcript
+Step 2: Submit Your Academic Transcript(s)

 - FSA ID.
 This will allow you to sign your FAFSA electronically.
-It will come to you via email within 4 hours.

 - Submit your FAFSA.
-You’ll need your FSA ID (see above), SSN, driver’s license, your latest Federal tax return, and JWU’s school code: 003404
+You’ll need your FSA ID (see above), SSN, driver’s license, your Federal tax return, and JWU’s school code: 003404